top of page

 The ban on the word “compostable” for dog waste bags isn’t about discouraging innovation—it’s about setting realistic expectations and protecting the planet from unintended harm.
 As consumers, understanding the limitations of so-called green products helps us make smarter, more impactful choices.

-Always check local composting capabilities, follow disposal instructions, and remember: sustainability doesn’t end at the label—it begins with what we do next.
+Always check local composting capabilities, follow disposal instructions, and remember: sustainability doesn’t end at the label—it begins with our actions.

 Comments